MateenHussain391/cpp-pointer-array-demo/README.md

 📷 Sample Output

 Enter the name of Person : Ali

 Enter the name of Person : Ahmed

 Enter the name of Person : Sara

 Enter the name of Person : Zain

-Enter the name of Person : Ayesha
+Enter the name of Person : Mateen

 The name of the person is : Ali

 The name of the person is : Ahmed

 The name of the person is : Sara

 The name of the person is : Zain

-The name of the person is : Ayesha
+The name of the person is : Mateen
-⚠️ Note

 📚 Author
 Muhammad Mateen